nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Copy email addresses: `copy`

+Copies the emails of currently displayed contacts into your clipboard.

+Format: `copy`

+* Use `list` or `find` to get the list of people you would like to email.
+* The emails are copied into your clipboard such that you may easily broadcast emails to specific groups of people.

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.